 In September 2019, EFFORTS Europe and Stichting Liniebreed Ondernemen are organizing the European Fortress Day for the second time.
 We do this because we want to put the beautiful military heritage with fortresses and fortified cities on the international map.
-Do you want to participate in the European Fortress Day?
-Send an e-mail to email@example.com with this completed participant form and some nice pictures.
-We will then ensure that your program appears on this website.
+This year there are 11 participating European countries that have jointly opened more than 90 heritage sites.
+Which fort will you visit?

 In the fortified city of Den Bosch, several military locations are open to the public on Saturday 14 and / or Sunday 15 September.
 Visit for example Saint Johns’ Bulwark; a defense structure built in front of the medieval city gate on the west side of the city center.
 Learn more about the military heritage in the underground Bastionder Information Center.
 September the 15th you can also visit two fortresses: Orthen Fortress and Isabel Fortress.
 In the Arsenal you can join in several guided tours or play the Pieckenpoort Game with Virtual Reality glasses.